simplytesthere/docusaurus-base/docs/Networking and Connectivity/ASC-Guest Instructions.md

 3. Under the **Guest** section, click **Register**.
 4. Fill out the necessary information then select **Complete Registration**.
 5. A page will appear that says “Network Registration in Progress”.
 Wait up to 5 minutes for that page to finish loading.
-6. A screen should appear that says “Welcome to the Agnes Scott network”.
+6. A screen that says “Welcome to the Agnes Scott network” should appear.
 7. You should be connected to ASC-Guest.

 ## I followed the above steps, but my device still won't connect.
 What do I do?